Knott's Soak City

-Knott's Soak City is a seasonal water park owned and operated by Cedar Fair located in Buena Park, California.
+Knott's Soak City is a seasonal water park owned and operated by Six Flags Entertainment Corporation located in Buena Park, California.
 The Knott's Soak City name was previously used for two other water parks in Southern California, since sold to SeaWorld Parks & Entertainment and CNL Lifestyle Properties.

 Attractions

 The chain's first water park opened in Buena Park under the name Soak City U.S.A. on June 17, 2000.
 It is located east of Knott's Berry Farm and occupies 13 acre near the Knott's main parking lot and Independence Hall replica.